Lifestyle

 Budget nomads earning under $3,000/month: SafetyWing Essential is the standard choice.
 It covers emergencies at the lowest price point and the rolling subscription means you are never locked in.

-Nomads who want real healthcare abroad: SafetyWing Complete covers routine checkups, prescriptions, chronic conditions, dental, and mental health.
+Nomads who want real healthcare abroad: SafetyWing Complete or Genki Native.
+These cover routine checkups, prescriptions, chronic conditions, dental, and mental health.
 If you are staying abroad for more than 6 months, this is worth the extra cost.

 Adventure seekers: World Nomads.
 If your visa country involves surfing in Costa Rica, diving in Indonesia, or skiing in Georgia, you need explicit adventure sport coverage.